-Date: October 22, 2019
+Date: April 28, 2020

-1. Clinical Care and Management \mathbf{A}^ М S С NA Veterinary program offers high quality of care and ethical standards (Guide, p 105) [must] × Veterinarian provides guidance to all personnel to ensure appropriate husbandry, handling, treatment, anesthesia, analgesia, and euthanasia (Guide, p 106) х • Veterinarian provides oversight to surgery and perioperative care (Guide, p 106) X • Veterinary care program is appropriate for program requirements (Guide, pp 113-1 14) X Veterinarian(s) is familiar with species and use of animals and has access to medic and experimental treatment records (Guide, p 114) Procedures to triage and prioritize incident reports are in place (Guide, p 114) X Procedures are in place to address: Problems with experiments to determine course of treatment in consultation wi investigator(Guide, p 114) th x Recurrent or significant health problems with the IACUC and documentation of treatments and outcomes (Guide, p 114) Х Veterinary review and oversight of medical and animal use records (Guide, p 1 Procedures established for timely reporting of animal injury, illness, or disease (Gu p 114) [must] X Procedures established for veterinary assessment, treatment, or euthanasia (Guide 114) [must] e, p X Veterinarian is authorized to treat, relieve pain, and/or euthanize (Guide, p 114) must Х 2.
-Animal Procurement and Transportation/Preventive Medicine \mathbf{A}^ М S С NA Procedures for lawful animal procurement are in place (Guide, p 106) [must] X • Sufficient facilities and expertise are confirmed prior to procurement (Guide, p 106) X Procurement is linked to IACUC review and approval (Guide, p 106) X Appropriate records are maintained on animal acquisition (Guide, p 106) X L Animal vendors are evaluated to meet program needs and quality (Guide, p 106) X Breeding colonies are based on need and managed to minimize numbers (Guide, p 107) Х Procedures for compliance with animal transportation regulations, including international requirements, are in place (Guide, p 107) [must] Х Transportation is planned to ensure safety, security and minimize risk (Guide, p 10 Movement of animals is planned to minimize transit time and deliveries are planned and are available (Cuido, pp. 107, 108). d to X \vdash ensure receiving personnel are available (Guide, pp 107- 108) Appropriate loading and unloading facilities are available (Guide, p 109) X \vdash Appropriate loading and unloading facilities are available (Guide, p 109) Environment at receiving site is appropriate (Guide, p 109) X \vdash Policies in place on separation by species, source, and health status (Guide, pp 109 111-112) Procedures in place for quarantine to include zoonoses prevention (Guide , p 110) X Quarantined animals from different shipments are handled separately or physically separated (Guide, p 110) Procedures in place for stabilization/acclimation (Guide , pp 110-111) X Policies in place for isolation of sick animals (Guide, p 112) Х Program is in place for surveillance, diagnosis, treatment and control of disease to include daily observation (Guide, p 112) Х • Diagnostic resources are available for preventive health program (Guide , p 112) Х 3.
-Surgery A М s С NA Researchers have appropriate training to ensure good technique (Guide, p 115) [must] X Pre-surgical plans are developed and include veterinary input (e.g., location, suppl anesthetic and analgesic use, peri-operative care, recordkeeping) (Guide, p 116) ies, X
+1. Clinical Care and Management \mathbf{A}^ М s С NA Veterinary program offers high quality of care and ethical standards (Guide, p.: must) 105) X Veterinarian provides guidance to all personnel to ensure appropriate husbandr handling, treatment, anesthesia, analgesia, and euthanasia (Guide, p 106) ту, х • Veterinarian provides oversight to surgery and perioperative care (Guide, p 106 5) X Veterinary care program is appropriate for program requirements (Guide, pp 1: 13-114) X Veterinarian(s) is familiar with species and use of animals and has access to me and experimental treatment records (Guide, p 114) • Procedures to triage and prioritize incident reports are in place (Guide, p 114) X Procedures are in place to address: Problems with experiments to determine course of treatment in consultation investigator(Guide, p 114) n with X Recurrent or significant health problems with the IACUC and documentation treatments and outcomes (Guide, p 114) ^ Veterinary review and oversight of medical and animal use records (Guide, Procedures established for timely reporting of animal injury, illness, or disease p 114) [must] X Procedures established for veterinary assessment, treatment, or euthanasia (G 114) [must] uide, p X Veterinarian is authorized to treat, relieve pain, and/or euthanize (Guide, p 114 must) 1) X 2.
+Animal Procurement and Transportation/Preventive Medicine \mathbf{A}^ М S С NA Procedures for lawful animal procurement are in place (Guide, p 106) [must] X • Sufficient facilities and expertise are confirmed prior to procurement (Guide, p 106) X Procurement is linked to IACUC review and approval (Guide, p 106) X Appropriate records are maintained on animal acquisition (Guide, p 106) X Animal vendors are evaluated to meet program needs and quality (Guide, p 10) Breeding colonies are based on need and managed to minimize numbers (Guiden 107) е, р х Procedures for compliance with animal transportation regulations, including international requirements, are in place (Guide, p 107) [must] X Transportation is planned to ensure safety, security and minimize risk (Guide, properties) Movement of animals is planned to minimize transit time and deliveries are plan nned to X ensure receiving personnel are available (Guide , pp 107- 108) Appropriate loading and unloading facilities are available (Guide, p 109) X Environment at receiving site is appropriate (Guide, p 109) X Policies in place on separation by species, source, and health status (Guide, pp 111-112) X Procedures in place for quarantine to include zoonoses prevention (Guide , p 11 Quarantined animals from different shipments are handled separately or physic separated (Guide, p 110) .
+X Procedures in place for stabilization/acclimation (Guide, pp 110-111) Political in place for stabilization/acclimation (Guide, pp 110-111) Political in place for stabilization (Guide, pp 110-111) X Policies in place for isolation of sick animals (Guide , p 112) Program is in place for account illument dispussed in the standard of the stand X Program is in place for surveillance, diagnosis, treatment and control of disease include daily observation (Guide, p 112) ^ Diagnostic resources are available for preventive health program (Guide, p 112) .)
+X 3.
+Surgery \mathbf{A}^ M s С NA Researchers have appropriate training to ensure good technique (Guide, p 115) [must] Pre-surgical plans are developed and include veterinary input (e.g., location, su anesthetic and analgesic use, peri-operative care, recordkeeping) (Guide, p 116